 For example, the terms described above – organic, sustainable, etc. – are often used interchangeably or in imprecise ways.

-Non-toxic refers to dog toys that don’t have anything poisonous or noxious in them.
+- Non-Toxic: Non-toxic refers to products that don’t have anything poisonous or noxious in them.
 We’d like to think that all dog toys on the market meet this criterion, but unfortunately, some toys have been discovered to contain lead and other harmful chemicals.

 8 Additional Eco-Friendly Actions Dog Owners Can Take

-Obviously, you won’t single-handedly save the planet by purchasing eco-friendly toys for your pet.
+Obviously, you won’t single-handedly save the planet by purchasing some of the best eco-friendly toys on the market.